 - Check the laws in your area.
 Some things, when it comes to hunting, are legal in some states and illegal in others.
 For example, it is illegal to bait animals in Montana.
 However, some states like Ohio, do allow baiting.
 Some states also prohibit walkie-talkies while hunting while others do not.

-- Hunter like useful items.
-They are usually happy within anything they get, as long as it helps them spend more time doing what they love.
+- Hunter likes useful items.
+They are usually happy with anything they get, as long as it helps them spend more time doing what they love.

 - Because hunting gear is an investment, gear should be durable and able to withstand some abuse.